projectcaluma/manabi/README.md

   refresh the lock.
 Consequently, we leverage this mechanism to also refresh the token.

-**pre_write_hook**: We provide an optional pre-write-hook feature that enhances the API's capabilities by adding a versioning system.
-The hook is invoked with the token as an argument **prior** to the document being saved using WebDAV-PUT.
+**cb_hook_config**: We provide an optional write-hooks/callbacks feature that enhances the API's capabilities by adding a versioning system.
+The pre-write- hook/callback is invoked with the token as an argument **prior** to the document being saved using WebDAV-PUT.
 The API has the ability to verify this token and subsequently create a new version of the document.
 Once the hook operation is successfully completed, Manabi takes over and saves the document.

-A post-write-hook is not implemented, if you need one, please open an issue.
+Manabi then continues and invokes the post-write-hook/callback.

 ## Install